 Tips for the best green smoothie recipe

 Don’t use any sweeteners: I remember when I was a kid, my mum used to add sugar to everything.
 And fruit smoothies were no exception.
 But these days, I really try to avoid refined sugar as much as possible.
 Plus, if you really want to rip the benefits of all the healthy ingredients in this smoothie, you need to avoid adding anything processed.
-I promise: this smoothie tastes incredibly sweet and delicious as it is, but if you have an incredibly sweet tooth, add a bit more bananas or pitted dates for extra sweetness.
+I promise: this smoothie tastes incredibly sweet and delicious as it is, but if you have an incredibly sweet tooth, add a bit more bananas, some frozen grapes, or pitted dates for extra sweetness.

 Use ripe fruit: Another tip to get the best taste is to use ripe fruit.
 The riper the fruit, the sweeter your green smoothie will be.